-Objective and Description: As required by federal planning regulations, the Transportation Improvement Program (TIP) for the Roanoke Valley area is a four-year program of highway, transit, bicycle, pedestrian, safety, maintenance and transportation enhancement projects receiving federal funds.
-State and locally funded projects are also included in the TIP for coordination purposes.
+Objective and Description: As required by federal planning regulations, the Transportation Improvement Program (TIP) for the Roanoke Valley area is a four-year program of highway, transit, bicycle, and pedestrian, projects receiving federal funds.
+State and locally funded projects may also be included in the TIP for coordination purposes.
 The TIP is updated every two years, with a major amendment in intervening years, and must be approved by the MPO's Policy Board and the governor of Virginia.
 The TIP is required as a condition for all federal funding assistance for transportation improvements within the RVAMPO area.